thelfer/mfem-mgis/docs/paper/joss/paper.md

 |Matrix |  8.182e9 | 0.364 | 100.0e6 | 3.333333 | 293.15|
 |Inclusions | 16.364e9 | 0.364 | 100.0e12 | 3.333333 | 293.15|

 The figure XX illustrates this simulation, involving approximately 10 million Degrees Of Freedom (DOF), conducted over a total simulation time of 5 seconds across 40 timesteps ($\Delta_t=0.125s$).
 A Newton algorithm is applied during each timestep, converging within 2 to 4 Newton iterations.
+The solver used is `HyprePCG` and the preconditioner is `HypreBoomerAMG`.
 This simulation was performed using 1,024 `MPI` processes on the CCRT/Topaze HPC platform, resulting in an execution time of 1 hour and 32 minutes.
 This simulation could not be reach on a single laptop (memory footprint and duration).
-This example is available here: `https://github.com/latug0/mfem-mgis-examples/tree/master/ex7` with the elasto-viscoplastic behavior law: `matrixlaw.mfront` and a periodic mesh with one inlucion: `inclusions.msh`.
+This example is available here: `https://github.com/latug0/mfem-mgis-examples/tree/master/ex7` with the elasto-viscoplastic behavior law: `matrixlaw.mfront` and a periodic mesh with one inclucion: `inclusions.msh`.

   ![Visualization of a MOX with 17% inclusions, using an elasto-viscoplastic behavior law with color representation based on the magnitude of displacement denoted as u.
 The figure includes the following: [1] A view of the Representative Elementary Volume (REV) of the MOX material.
 [2] A close-up view of a slide within the REV. [3] A view of the inclusions isolated from the matrix.
 [4] The evolution of macroscopic strain along the ZZ direction over time, comparing the results obtained with MMM and the reference data acquired by FFT.](./Mox-picture.png "Visualization of a MOX with 17% inclusions, using an elasto-viscoplastic behavior law with color representation based on the magnitude of displacement denoted as u.
 The figure includes the following: [1] A view of the Representative Elementary Volume (REV) of the MOX material.
 [2] A close-up view of a slide within the REV. [3] A view of the inclusions isolated from the matrix.
 [4] The evolution of macroscopic strain along the ZZ direction over time, comparing the results obtained with MMM and the reference data acquired by FFT.")